Russia to await new Ukraine government before fully implementing rescue - Putin

 NATO Secretary General Anders Fogh Rasmussen was more forthright, blaming Russia for Kiev's failure to sign the EU deals.
 "An association pact with Ukraine would have been a major boost to Euro-Atlantic security, I truly regret that it could not be done," he told the French newspaper le Figaro.
 "The reason is well-known: pressure that Russia exerts on Kiev.

-That rises to $5.5 billion in April-June, including repaying a $1 billion bond which matures then.
-Altogether the government would need $17.44 billion this year to pay its foreign bills, including for Russian gas.
+That rises to $5.5 billion in April-June, including repaying a $1 billion bond that matures then.
+Altogether, the government would need $17.44 billion this year to pay its foreign bills, including for Russian gas.

 The EU's foreign policy chief, Catherine Ashton, called for sincere discussion during Ukraine's crisis.
 "The dialogue which has happened from time to time needs to become a real dialogue.
 We hope to see real progress in these coming days.
 Time is really of the essence," she said after meeting Yanukovich.